Alefoggia17/Integrity-with-TPM/README.md

 > ```

 ## Use TPM without Clevis
 After manually installing everything we need, the time has come to use the TPM version 2.0 for data or application encryption to guarantee their integrity.
-In particular, we will consider 3 different TPM usage scenarios:
+In particular, we will consider 2 different TPM usage scenarios:
 * Direct communication with the TPM with possible variations
-* Using Tripwire with the TPM
+* Using Tripwire with TPM
-* Using IMA (Integrity Measurement Architecture) with the TPM.

 ### First Scenario
 The first scenario consists of creating a simple bash script that will be encrypted using the TPM, or specifically *tpm2-tools*.